 There are risks involved with any substance — be it a natural or chemical compound — so it’s important to watch how your body responds to delta 8 THC to ensure no negative reactions occur before trying a larger dose.

 Can You Overdose On Delta 8 THC?

-There have been no official records on overdoses from delta 8 THC.
+There have been no official records of overdoses from delta 8 THC.

-As with other cannabinoids from hemp and marijuana, it’s physically impossible to overdose on delta 8 THC.
+As with other cannabinoids from hemp and marijuana, overdosing on delta 8 THC is physically impossible.